-Perhaps massage therapists need two years of massage studies and one year of business.
+Perhaps massage therapists need two years of massage studies and one year of business studies.
 Most people studying massage have never worked for themselves and their expectations are unrealistic.
 Hundreds of people are qualifying every year.
 Far beyond the amount who will retire each year.
 This means a lot of qualified massage therapists will not succeed.

-The other thing therapists forget is that most people don’t know what a massage therapist does.
+The other thing therapists forget is that a lot of people don’t know what a massage therapist does.
 Most people don’t think of a massage therapist for injuries, back pain, headaches, etc so let them know.
 When I started advertising there were 6 massage therapists advertising in the local paper under MASSAGE THERAPIST in the classified.
 I decided competing here was a waste of time so I took a different approach.
 My advert read like this:

 Neck Pain, Headaches